 Thompson and Thompson (2003) found the Western Bearded Dragon would either forage or bask in saltbush and bluebush.
 The Western bearded dragon would be found asleep in the early mornings on top of the bushes, under the bushes in leaf litter or at the top of large bush branches.

 In the warmer parts of the day, Thompson and Thompson (2003) located the Western Bearded Dragons out in the open and they seemed to have a love of eating bull ants.
 Some were found to either frequent lots of different bull ant mounds or found with a mouth full of bullants.

 Thompson and Thompson (2003) concluding discussion in their study noted that the Pogona minor has a wide foraging range and travel large distances compared with most other lizards.

-In the post on substrates, the wild bearded dragon’s habitat is reviewed with pictures.
+In the post on the wild bearded dragon’s habitat we explore the natural environment.